-These difficulties can explain Haredis' inferior position in workplaces and the job market.
-One gap is in incomes.
-In 1997, Haredi workers' average monthly wage was 5019 NIS, while the average income of non-Haredi workers was 5956 NIS.
-In 2017 average incomes were 7,920 NIS compared to 11,459, respectively.
-Haredis are also ill-represented at the higher ranks of the echelon.
-Only 11% of them are doing a management role, corresponding to 24% of the general population.
-When they occupy management positions, these are usually junior ranks, only 12% of them – compared to 32% of the non-Haredi - hold a senior position.
+These difficulties may explain the Haredim’s weaker position in workplaces and in the job market as a whole.
+One way this gap manifests is through incomes: in 1997, Haredi workers’ average monthly wage was 5,019 NIS, while that of non-Haredi workers was 5,956 NIS.
+In 2017, average incomes stood at 7,920 and 11,459 NIS, respectively.
+The Haredim are also weakly represented in the upper echelons: in 2017, only 11% were working in a management role, compared to 24% of the general population.
+When they do occupy management positions, these are usually junior ranks; only 12% of Haredi managers – compared to 32% of their non-Haredi counterparts – hold a senior position.

-Contrary to their objective position, Haredis' subjective stances regarding work experience are quite positive and very similar to those of their secular colleagues.
-They are quite pleased with the way their employers and workmates treat them.
-They do not feel harassed or discriminated.
-They do not report violations of religious beliefs.
-They also feel satisfied, even slightly more than other workers, with their jobs, their mates' assistance, and their work-life balance.
+Despite their objectively weaker position, Haredim’s subjective experience of work is quite positive and very similar to that of their secular colleagues.
+Expressing general contentment with the way their employers and workmates treat them, they do not feel harassed or discriminated against, nor do they report being forced to violate their religious beliefs.
+They also feel satisfied, even slightly more so than other workers, with their jobs, their colleagues’ assistance, and their work-life balance.

-The data analyzed until now regards Haredis as one whole category.
-However, splitting this category by age reveals the beginning of a turn among the younger generation.
+The data analyzed so far regards the Haredim as a monolithic category.
+However, splitting the group by age reveals an incipient turn among the younger generation.
 Younger Haredi workers start seeing work as a career.
-More of them have academic and professional training, are much more at ease with digital technology, and move more up the organizational ladder.
-They are also willing to integrate with other groups at the workplace.
+More of them have academic and professional training, are much more at ease with digital technology, and move farther up the organizational ladder.
+They are also willing to integrate with other groups in the workplace.

-The growing importance of work among Haredis, and the difficulties they are coping with, raise a question about the role of organized labor in their community.
+The growing importance of work among the Haredim, combined with the difficulties they are coping with, beg the question about the role of organized labor in their community.
 Trade unionism is the central institution for representing workers in industrial societies.
 What kind of impact does it have on Haredim in the labor market?

-Haredis and organized labor
+The Haredim and organized labor

 Haredi labor organization is not new in Israeli history.
-The PAI (Po'alei Agudat Israel) was a Haredi movement that was also inspired by Socialist motives.
-Since the 1920s, it was an important agent, both within the Histadrut and within the Haredi public.
-It had stepped down in tandem with the Histadrut's downfall and the shift of Haredi political support to the right-wing Likud party.
-Since the disappearance of PAI, there had not been any significant religious labor agent.
+Founded in the 1920s, the Po'alei Agudat Israel (PAI), a Haredi movement also inspired by socialist ideas, was an important agent both within the Histadrut and in the Haredi public.
+It stepped down in tandem with the Histadrut’s downfall and the shift of Haredi political support towards the right-wing Likud party; no significant religious labor agent has so far followed in its tracks.

-In the past decade, and after a prolonged recession, there have been a few cases of Haredi workers' organization attempts.
-They do not correspond to a single pattern.
-The Histadrut is part of the scene.
-It formed The Division of Religious Local Councils and Religious Services Workers (from now on I this "The Religious Division" or as "The Haredi Division").
-It also appointed a special Haredi coordinator (a woman) at the Trade Union Unit's headquarter.
+In the past decade, after a prolonged recession, there have been a few organizing attempts among Haredi workers.
+These initiatives do not fit a single pattern.
+The Histadrut played a role here as it formed the Division of Religious Local Councils and Religious Service Workers (hereafter referred to as “The Religious Division” or as “The Haredi Division”) and also appointed a Haredi woman as a special Haredi coordinator at the Trade Union Unit’s headquarters.